mcjauregui72/FilmDatabase/README.md

 ![readme20](graphics/readme20.png)

-A query-by-keywords function for the film recommendation engine required a data frame, .csv file, and a database table linking keywords with movie ids.
-This link was establiished with a similar process to that used in creating the other linking data frames/.csv files/tables.
+A query-by-keywords function for the film recommendation engine required a data frame, .csv file, and database table linking keywords with movie ids.
+This link was established with a similar process used to create the other linking data frames/.csv files/tables.
 The script is shown below.

 ![readme21](graphics/readme21.png)